mitogen-hq/mitogen/docs/howitworks.rst

       - 4
       - Integer target handle to direct any reply to this message.
 Used to receive a one-time reply, such as the return value of a function call.
+        :data:`IS_DEAD` has a special meaning when it appears in this field.

     * - `length`
       - 4